zhaohan-alan/decifier/README.md

   - `--data-dir <path>`: Path to the directory containing raw CIF and PXRD data.
   - `--name <str>`: Identifier for the dataset (used to create an organized structure).
   - `--debug-max <int>`: Limits processing to the first `N` samples (useful for debugging).
   - `--raw-from-gzip`: If raw CIFs are stored in a `.gz` archive, extract them before processing.
+(This is the case for the NOMA dataset, depeding on how the data is downloaded)

 - **Processing steps**:
   - `--preprocess`: Parses and cleans CIF files.